 Part of my spring ritual involves washing windows and screens.
 It's a necessary evil that takes up a half a Saturday – but gets me outside to soak in the warmer temps.

-Except this year, I decided to share the “fun” ritual with others.
-Since several of our outside windows require a very tall ladder (which we don’t have) – we figured we would outsource the window cleaning duties to the professionals.
+Except for this year, I decided to share the “fun” ritual with others.
+Since several of our outside windows require a very tall ladder (which we don't have) – we figured we would outsource the window cleaning duties to the professionals.

 Thinking of the power of collective buying power – I emailed several of our neighbors in the association and got 5 others who also wanted their windows cleaned.
 I contacted a window washing company we are familiar with and they offered to give us a discount for all of us together.

 In total, the discount ended up being 25% less than if we were going to them as a single buyer.
 It's true what they say – there is power in numbers.